West Fertilizer Company explosion: Investigation

 The state fire marshal department said that investigators interviewed "almost 300 people," and followed 160 leads in their initial investigation.

 In May 2013, the Texas Department of Public Safety instructed the Texas Rangers and the McLennan Sheriff's Department to join the Texas Fire Marshal's Office and the U.S. Bureau of Alcohol, Tobacco, Firearms and Explosives, in the criminal investigation into the explosion.

 Investigators blamed stocks of ammonium nitrate fertilizer stored in a bin inside a seed and fertilizer building on the property for the explosion but failed to identify what started the actual fire that led to the explosion.

 On April 22, 2014, the U.S. Chemical Safety and Hazard Investigation Board released preliminary results of its investigation into the explosion.
-It found that company officials failed to safely store the chemicals in its stockpile, and that federal, state and local regulations about the handling of hazardous materials were inadequate.
-In a statement released alongside the report, the board's chair, Dr. Rafael Moure-Eraso, stated: "The fire and explosion at West Fertilizer was preventable.
+It found that company officials did not safely store the chemicals in its stockpile, and that federal, state and local regulations governing the handling of hazardous materials were inadequate.
+In a statement released with the report, the board's chair, Dr. Rafael Moure-Eraso, stated: "The fire and explosion at West Fertilizer was preventable.
 It should never have occurred.
 It resulted from the failure of a company to take the necessary steps to avert a preventable fire and explosion and from the inability of federal, state and local regulatory agencies to identify a serious hazard and correct it."
 The CSB's yearlong investigation found that 1,351 facilities across the country store ammonium nitrate, and that their many areas had no regulations to keep such facilities away from populated areas.
 Moure-Eraso urged new and revised regulations, stating "there is no substitute for an efficient regulatory system that ensures that all companies are operating to the same high standards.
 We cannot depend on voluntary compliance."

 The ATF announced on May 11, 2016, that the fire that led to the explosion was intentionally set.
-However, they declined to comment about any possible suspects, though a reward of $50,000 for information leading to an arrest has been offered.
-This finding was subsequently disputed by various other experts, who noted that the ATF's finding was based primarily on their inability to find any other cause for the initial fire.
+They declined to comment about any possible suspect, though a reward of $50,000 for information leading to an arrest has been offered.
+This finding was subsequently disputed by various other experts, who noted that it was based primarily on ATF's inability to find any other cause for the initial fire.
 Some people complained that it delayed victims' lawsuits against the fertilizer company, gave the defendants more legal ammunition, and prompted the U.S. Environmental Protection Agency to put a hold on new chemical plant safety rules.

 The Waco-McLennan County Public Health District in collaboration with the Texas Department of State Health Services carried out and completed an epidemiological study to describe the physical injuries related to the incident.
 The report was issued in June 2014 and the study was later published as a scientific manuscript in 2016.